 I started a new job at RemoteState as a software development engineer in May of 2020.
 Post the initial plunge, settling into the role was relatively easier for me due to the experience I had gained in working on open source contributions in the Layer5 community.
 My experience with open source had also been a big plus for me throughout the application and interview process.
-As a direct result, my colleagues and seniors became genuinely inquisitive about Meshery and its functionality as the Service Mesh Management.
+As a direct result, my colleagues and seniors became genuinely inquisitive about Meshery and its functionality as the Kubernetes Manager.
 So when asked, I happily agreed to deliver a session on the subject to the entire team.

 I pitched my idea to Lee Calcote and in his usual supportive form, he was as excited as I was about the session.
 A brainstorm session led to creating an entire presentation with suggestions from Lee.
 The Layer5 community offers a number of resources to contributors, including these two decks (Meshery - the cloud native management plane and Layer5 that I drew from as a basis for a personalized presentation and demonstration to my new team.